 4. Consider all of your options

 The application has numerous scholarship opportunities, so be sure to take advantage of as many as you can.
 Remember PSU offers Graduate Assistantships throughout the year, which can reduce tuition by up to 50%.
-Be sure to explore non-PSU scholarships, as well.
+Be sure to explore external scholarships, as well.
 If you’re an international student, reach out to PSU’s International Student Services office for external scholarship opportunities.

-Join staff from the Graduate Business Programs for an interactive workshop on applying for PSU scholarships as a prospective, new or continuing graduate business student.
-You can also contact our team for help as you complete the application.
+Review the recording of our recent scholarship webinar on applying for PSU scholarships as a prospective, new or continuing graduate business student.
+You can also contact our team at email@example.com for help as you complete the application.